 * Calendar-year total includes a combination of different fiscal periods that most closely match Jan.-Dec.
 2020

-Not all bad news for REI
+Not All Bad News for REI

 Despite REI’s revenue and income dips, there were some green shoots in the co-op’s financials.
 It’s in a strong cash position—in part because REI was able to unload its headquarters last year—and it’s debt free.

-The co-op continued to grow, adding 1 million members and opening eight stores in 2020 when many other retailers contracted.
+The co-op continued to grow, adding one million members and opening eight stores in 2020 when many other retailers contracted.
 REI also continued to give back, investing $6.3 million in more than 400 nonprofit partners.

-REI this week also unveiled its Cooperative Action Network, “a new initiative to harness the collective power of our 20-million-member, 15,000-employee community to combat the most pressing issues facing our industry and society—climate change and racial equity,” Artz says.
+REI this week also unveiled its Cooperative Action Network, “a new initiative to harness the collective power of our 20-million-member, 15,000-employee community to combat the most pressing issues facing our industry and society—climate change and racial equity,” Artz said.
 The co-op, while continuing to leverage the ongoing outdoor boom to help revenue bounce back in 2021, is also using its size and scale to fight for social and environmental causes.

 That’s one constant in a changing and challenging landscape.

-“Our co-op was founded on the principle of individuals coming together for the greater good,” Artz says.
+“Our co-op was founded on the principle of individuals coming together for the greater good,” Artz said.
 “Now, the stakes have never been higher for our planet, ourselves, and future generations.
 As a community united by our shared love for life outdoors, together we can drive the progress we need to make towards a more sustainable and equitable future for our planet.”